polymonster/hotline-data/readme.md

 ## Quick Commands

 This repository is cloned automatically into a hotline application.
-You can run the following build commands to simply the build steps and make sure plugins, data and binaries are in sync:
+You can run the following build commands to simplify the build steps and make sure plugins, data and binaries are in sync:

 ```text
 // from in the hotline repository